Skip to content

 Gel preparation

-1. Choose gel percentage based on the DNA size that you want to resolve and measure X g of agarose to make X% (w/v) agarose gel (usually 1 or 2%):
+1. Choose gel percentage based on the DNA size that you want to resolve:

 Gel % DNA size range (bp)